xSQGiE9kXAMb/BreweryX/CONTRIBUTING.md

 with the exception of `10.5.1 Parentheses`.
 As long as your operator expressions are *clear enough*, you should be fine.

+To maintain code clarity, use IntelliJ IDEA's 'Reformat Code' function before finishing your work.

 ### License Headers

 Not required for submitting PRs to BreweryX.
-IntelliJ IDEs should recognize the copyright included in the .idea folder automatically.
+IntelliJ IDEs should recognize the copyright included in the `.idea` folder automatically.

 ### Should Your Contribution Be an Addon?